Thousands flock to the National Mall in Washington for an America-themed prayer rally

 Against the backdrop of the Washington Monument, worship music blared from a stage that made clear the event’s Christian focus.
 Arched stained-glass windows, set underneath grand columns resembling a federal building, depicted the nation’s founders alongside a white cross.

+Most speakers celebrated Christianity’s ties to American history, a blending of ideas that critics flagged ahead of the prayer gathering as supporting Christian nationalism.

+From the stage, the Rev. Robert Jeffress embraced the term, which is often taken as a pejorative.
+“If being a Christian nationalist means loving Jesus Christ and loving America, count me in,” said the prominent Southern Baptist pastor.

-President Donald Trump was expected to address the gathering, which got underway as a light rain fell, in a video message.
+President Donald Trump was expected to address the gathering in a video message.
 Other top Republicans, including Defense Secretary Pete Hegseth, Secretary of State Marco Rubio and House Speaker Mike Johnson, R-La., were also on the schedule as part of the celebrations this year marking 250 years of U.S. independence.

 Only one name on the Rededicate 250 program was not Christian.
 Most were among Trump’s longtime evangelical supporters, including Paula White-Cain of the White House Faith Office and evangelist Franklin Graham of Samaritan’s Purse.